PROJECT OVERVIEW

 UX audit

-Conducting a UX audit helped us identify gaps in the customer experience related to adding bank transactions.
+Conducting a UX audit helped me identify gaps in the customer experience related to adding bank transactions.

 Journey map